mathspp/mathspp/pages/02.blog/your-first-recurrent-neural-network/item.md

 ![Confusion matrix from training a recurrent neural network to recognise languages from names.](_confusion_matrix.png "Confusion matrix.")

+From the confusion matrix, we can see that the network seems to be more confident in recognising Greek, Japanese, and Arabic names.
+These are the languages that the network reckons to have the most distinctive names, especially taking into consideration that these three languages are not the languages with the largest data files.

+For example, Russian was the language with the largest dataset and it is only the fourth or fifth best recognised language.

+The confusion matrix also allows one to see the type of mistakes that the network makes.
+For example, looking at the Portuguese row, we can see that off of the main diagonal, the brighter squares are in the Italian and Spanish columns, which means that the network thought some Portuguese names were Spanish or Italian.
+This is the type of mistake that a Human could make, given that Portuguese, Spanish, and Italian, share the same roots in Latin.

 # Running the network on user input